-Administrative regulations found at Title 2 CFR Part 215 (Codified by HHS in Title 45, Code of Federal Regulations (CFR), Parts 74) and 45 CFR Part 92, are the HHS rules and requirements that govern the administration of grants.
+The HHS rules and requirements that govern the administration of grants are found at Title 2 Code of Federal Regulations (CFR) Part 215 (codified by HHS at 45 CFR Part 74 and 45 CFR Part 92).
 Part 74 applies to all recipients except those covered by Part 92, which governs awards to state and local governments.
 These regulations (in addition to the NIHGPS) are a term and condition of award.
 Grant recipients must be aware of and comply with these regulations.

 B. Reporting Requirements

 There are reporting requirements associated with every NIH grant.
 This section includes information on reports required by the Transparency Act, financial reports, progress reports, invention reports, and audit reports.
 Grantees are reminded that these reports are due at specific times during the life cycle of a grant.
 It is important that all reports are accurate, complete, and submitted on time.
 See also the following section on Public Policy Requirements for highlighted requirements that include ongoing reporting.

 B. 1.
 Transparency Act Subaward and Executive Compensation Reporting